-Effective January 1, 2016, the Financial Accounting Standards Board (the "FASB") Accounting Standards Update ("ASU") No. 2015-03, "Interest - Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs" ("ASU 2015-03") requires debt issuance costs related to a recognized debt liability to be presented in the balance sheet as a direct deduction from the carrying amount of that debt liability, consistent with debt discounts.
-The update is effective for interim and annual periods beginning after December 15, 2015.
-We adopted ASU 2015-03 retrospectively, and we reclassified \$3.6 million of debt issuance costs to our recognized debt liabilities from other assets on our consolidated balance sheet at December 31, 2015.
+The Financial Accounting Standards Board (the "FASB") Accounting Standards Update ("ASU") No. 2015-03, "Interest - Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs" ("ASU 2015-03") requires debt issuance costs related to a recognized debt liability to be presented in the balance sheet as a direct deduction from the carrying amount of that debt liability, consistent with debt discounts.
+Effective January 1, 2016, we retrospectively adopted ASU 2015-03, and have reclassified \$3.6 million of debt issuance costs from other assets to debt on our consolidated balance sheet at December 31, 2015.

 Effective January 1, 2016, we adopted ASU No. 2015-02, "Consolidation (Topic 810): Amendments to the Consolidation Analysis" ("ASU 2015-02"), which amends the consolidation requirements in ASC 810, primarily related to limited partnerships and variable interest entities ("VIEs").
-The adoption of ASU 2015-02 did not change our presentation of consolidated financial statements and disclosures.
+The adoption of ASU 2015-02 did not have an effect on our consolidated financial statements and disclosures.